JOThurgood/mhd-ray-tracing/README.md

 ## Using the code

+The best place to get started might be to [read the Jupyter examples notebook](https://github.com/JOThurgood/mhd-ray-tracing/blob/master/examples/examples_notebook.ipynb) .
+If you view it in github, it should render as a (static) html file.
+If you download the repository and have Jupyter running, you should be able to interact with it.

+Otherwise, there are some instructions below

 ### External packages needed
 Requires a number of not-too-exotic packages (matplotlib, numpy, scipy).
 If you are used to python it should be easy to figure out, if you are not, the anaconda distribution should come pre-packaged with everything you need.